MarkSeliverstov/MFF-year-project/ProjectLogs.md

 `registerCompletionItemProvider` - for marking elements of entityes <br>
 `registerInlineCompletionItemProvider` - for suggesting/hints when identifying existing entities (maybe auto-writing like in Copilot) <br>
 `registerHoverProvider` - for showing of information about marked element <br>
-`registerCodeActionsProvider` - for showing errors
+`diagnosticCollection` - for showing errors

 Each of this methods takes 2 main arguments: